okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **SWA apps:** Okta no longer publishes new Secure Web Authentication (SWA) integrations to the OIN catalog.
 The OIN team maintains existing SWA integrations.

 * **SAML apps with certain features:** The [OIN Wizard](/docs/guides/submit-oin-app/openidconnect/main/) places certain limits on SAML integration submissions.
 Examples of these limitations include:
-   * Only one to three app instance variables allowed
+   * Only one to three app instance variables are allowed
    * No RelayState support
    * No force authentication (`ForceAuthn`) support